Nick-Eagles/data_engineering_practice/databricks/titanic_project/README.md

 ### SQL Editor and dashboard

-From there, I made queries in the SQL Editor (see details [here](queries.md)), which because visualizations and then components in the final dashboard.
+From there, I made queries in the SQL Editor (see details [here](queries.md)), which became visualizations and then components in the final dashboard.
 I practiced scheduling the workflow daily such that the dashboard would automatically update with new data (if we weren't using a static source).
 This is how the dashboard looked: